-1. Elementary teachers will continue to implement Common Core Standards in reading, writing, and math.
+- 1. Elementary teachers will continue to implement Common Core Standards in reading, writing, and math. - Principals report that 80% of K5 students are on track for mastering critical grade level standards in ELA and math, and 90% of fifth grade students are expected to achieve advanced/proficient on ELA and Math PARCC. - Elementary teachers met regularly with the ELA Curriculum Specialists to discuss implementation of the ELA Common Core Standards. - Elementary teachers and tutors in grades 1-5 participated in district wide professional development with Nancy Boyles on teaching "Closer Reading" strategies to increase reading comprehension of nonfiction materials. - Elementary teachers piloted a new math program, Everyday Math that is more aligned to the Common Core Standards.
+Teachers and parents completed an online survey to provide feedback about the Everyday Math program.

-- Principals report that 80% of K5 students are on track for mastering critical grade level standards in ELA and math, and 90% of fifth grade students are expected to achieve advanced/proficient on ELA and Math PARCC. - Elementary teachers met regularly with the ELA Curriculum Specialists to discuss implementation of the ELA Common Core Standards. - Elementary teachers in grades 3-5 participated in district wide professional development with Nancy Boyles on teaching "closer reading" strategies.
-Grades 1 and 2 teachers and tutors will meet with Nancy Boyles in May. - Elementary teachers are piloting a new math program, Everyday Math, that is more aligned to the Common Core Standards. - Elementary students produced three types of writing: narrative, persuasive, and informational to receive feedback.
+• Elementary students produced three types of writing: narrative, persuasive, and informational to receive feedback.
 Students in grades 3-5 used Google Drive for a variety of digital writing projects.